Salah Jadid: Relations with Arab world

-The main principles of the Jadid's regime were to support syrian nationalism rather than the pan-Arabism, which meant concentrating on Syria itself and abandoning the idea of a single Arab nation as sought by the founders of the Ba'athism, al-Bitar and Aflaq.
-His neo-Ba'athist regime was basically indifferent to pan-Arab issues except for Palestine, and pursued hardline policies towards so-called "reactionary" Arab states, especially Saudi Arabia and Jordan (because of this, Syria did not receive aid from other Arab countries.
+The main principles of the Jadid's regime were to support Syrian nationalism rather than the Pan-Arabism, which meant concentrating on Syria itself and abandoning the idea of a single Arab nation as sought by the founders of the Ba'athism, al-Bitar and Aflaq.
+Jadid's regime was largely indifferent to pan-Arab causes except for Palestine, and pursued hardline policies towards so-called "reactionary" Arab states, especially Saudi Arabia and Jordan, (because of this, Syria did not receive aid from other Arab countries.
 Egypt and Jordan, which participated in the 1967 war, received £135 million per year for an undisclosed period).
 After the 1966 coup d'etat, the new regime immediately launched an unprecedented series of verbal attacks against the Saudi monarchy and its rulers.
-According to the "King Faisal and the Challenge of Nasser's Revolutionary Ideology" journal article, the Syrians claimed they would instigate a "revolutionary wave that would engulf the Middle East" which would bring about the collapse of the conservative countries, and first and foremost Saudi Arabia.
+According to the "King Faisal and the Challenge of Nasser's Revolutionary Ideology" journal article, the Syrians claimed they would instigate a "revolutionary wave that would engulf the Middle East" bringing about the collapse of the old guard western backed monarchies, first and foremost Saudi Arabia.

 Relations with Jordan were particularly bad, with the countries coming close to war several times.
 They planned to send Palestinian fedayeen to attack Israel, including through Jordan, which would force them into the war, making them an ally and at the same time vulnerable to a Syrian attack.
 Ultimately, Jordanian attempts to prevent fedayeen operations from its territory have completely failed: Israel has always responded with military force, weakening the Jordanian monarchy.

 Saudi Arabia, on the other hand, conducted a propaganda campaign against the atheistic regime of Jadid and in 1967 expelled a number of Syrian diplomats, suspecting them of subversive activities in favor of the Syrian regime.